 The school supports pupils’ wellbeing successfully, through our wraparound full time care.
 The LPS Wraparound service The provision

 The Pupil Voice Groups (PVGs) are very strong, purposeful and successful when making decisions and improving provision for all pupils across the whole school.
 They contribute effectively during LPS Review Weeks, gathering and analysing information, organising events and gauging opinion.
 PVGs communicate with each other to utilise each other’s specialists’ skills.
 For example, the LPS iTeam to offer their technical support, such as generating online surveys, creating adverts and producing PowerPoints for the Criw Iaith assemblies.
 They communicate and present their work and achievements to the Parents, the Governing Body and Challenge Advisors effectively.
 They increasingly support the SLT to develop aspects of school life and its environment, such as achieving the Healthy Schools Award and Eco Schools Award.
-LPS have recently achieved Phase 4 of the Swansea Healthy Schools Scheme, the Green Flag Status, Siarter Cymraeg Bronze Award and the Bronze Award Rights Respecting.
+LPS have recently achieved Phase 4 of the Online 360 Safety Award, Swansea Healthy Schools Scheme, the Green Flag Status, Siarter Cymraeg Bronze Award and the Bronze Award Rights Respecting.
 They are also involved in Local Community decision making, for example the Eco Warriors have been working alongside Local Community Councillors to redesign and improve their local park with an allocated budget.
 They surveyed the school to collate ideas, presented their findings and offered their opinions on how the development should look, giving reasons.
 The Creative Crew helped the whole school design art work for the pupil toilets, main foyer, stairwells, Early Years Entrance and Main Hall working alongside a local artist, in order to improve facilities and develop interactive areas for all learners.
 These development initiatives led by our PVGs are creating a positive environment of awe and wonder to inspire our learners, while having a positive impact on their wellbeing.

 There are also opportunities for pupils to play a role in the wider community, for example by providing food for local food banks, perform in numerous sporting competitions, take part in our very successful LPS Choir events and contribute to local developments.